 For example, IoT could detect when a component is about to fail, when a deviation from the norm occurs, or when fuel is running low.
-Such timely cues, delivered as a push notification to the responsible person’s smartphone, enable proactive radiation.
+Such timely cues collected from smart objects, delivered as a push notification to the responsible person’s smartphone, enable proactive radiation.

 Such informed scheduling ensures that field service repairs and maintenance are completed on time, rather than based on regular speculations.
 The businesses that own the machinery can save money that would otherwise be spent on inefficient services.
 The field service company can deploy its workforce to where it is most needed, improving both customer satisfaction and the workforce’s job.

 Increased Workforce Efficiency